 Not all investment properties are created equally.
 Do you know what separates a good investment property from a bad one?
 Many novice investors will jump into an investment purchase without carefully evaluating what will actually be involved to turn a profit.
-In our latest post, we will help you learn how to tell a good investment property from a bad one when investing in Los Angeles real estate.
+In our latest post, we will help you learn how to tell a good investment property from a bad one when investing in Riverside real estate.

 You should know a good deal about a neighborhood before investing in it.
 Is it considered up and coming?
 What does the future development of the area look like?
 Future improvements?
 Look around at the local businesses.
 Is there a Starbucks on the corner or a discount store?
 Major retailers pay big money to study the neighborhoods in which they set up shop.
 When the area is filled with high-end grocery stores and specialty coffee shops, you will likely find a larger market of prospective tenants who will be able to pay the rent each month.
 Understand the demographics of the buyers and renters in the area.
 If it is primarily families, focus on making the yard nice, investing in properties with multiple bedrooms and baths.
 If it is more young singles or empty nesters, you can look at smaller properties, in proximity to lots of local businesses.
 You should always pass on a bad neighborhood, it is rarely worth the hassles and headaches you are likely to encounter.